jas-/sqlSec/README.md

 Performs symmetric encryption key and data rotation adhering to ISO 27001 (A.12.3.2), HIPAA (Title 2) & PCI-DSS (Requirement 3.5 & 3.6).

+## But why tho? ##
+An online discussion posed an interesting question; "Is it better to encrypt data within the application layers or database layers?"

+This was developed essentially to evaluate the practicality of using a database set of functions (stored procedures) to handle encryption and decryption of data.
+The automated key rotation functionality would have to be part of that solution in order to make it a worthy implementation.

 ## Description ##
 Compliance regarding ['at rest'](http://www.slideshare.net/SISAInfosec/key-management-techniques-sisa-presentation-at-ges-conference) data requires the use of symmetric encryption.